nithuan141/camel-caser/README.md

 # camel-caser

 This package will helps to convert all the keys of a javascript object into camel case.
-Mostly uefull to convert the keys of JSON to ceml case before parsing it to a type.
+Mostly usefull to convert the keys of JSON to camel case before parsing it to a type.

 # Code Example